 Dental implants are designed to provide a foundation for replacement teeth that look, feel and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.
 The implants are tiny titanium posts which are placed into the jawbone where teeth are missing.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 In addition, dental implants can help preserve facial structure, preventing the bone deterioration which occurs when teeth are missing.
-As Dr. Amy is a general dentist, our office will refer patients to see a periodontist for implant consultation and placement before we are able to place the implant crown.
+Because our office practices general dentistry, we will refer patients to see a periodontist for implant consultation and placement before we are able to place the implant crown.

 Dental implants are changing the way people live!
 With them, people are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.